RobertBarrow/cv/index.md

 * Guiding the Scrum team in the investigation and adoption of development models (RBAC), frameworks (Bootstrap, Angular) and architectures (MVC, MVVM, Microservices).
 * Evangelising the move to infrastructure-as-code and experimentation with containerisation (using Docker) for continuous deployment.

-### Agile Coach and Transformation Lead ~ Product Development (Dec 2015 – Feb 2016)

-*Objective*: Implement Agile at team level across multiple Product centres
+#### Implement Agile at team level across multiple Product centres ~ (3 month project)

+* Acting as Agile Coach and Transformation Lead for several Product Development teams during transformation period.
 * Coaching Business Analysts, Product Owners, Scrum Masters and Scrum teams as Subject Matter Expert for agile best practices.
 * Establishing an iterative and incremental approach to Product development at the solution development team level.
 * Working with Product Owners and Scrum teams to coordinate the agile events (Backlog Refinement, Sprint Planning, Daily Stand-ups, Sprint Reviews and Retrospectives).
 * Establishing culture of Continuous Improvement and leading the transformation of teams working with legacy codebases.
 * Introducing Kanban boards, Story Point estimation, MoSCoW Reviews, Impact Mapping, Test-Driven Development, Continous Integration and Continuous Delivery.

-### JIRA Administrator (Sep 2015 – Feb 2016)
+#### Acting as Senior JIRA Administrator during JIRA Implementation period ~ (6 month project)

-*Objective*: Oversight and governance of JIRA implementation (1,200+ users over 500+ projects)
+* Oversight and governance of JIRA implementation (1,200+ users over 500+ projects)
 * Overseeing all aspects of JIRA configuration: _projects, Agile boards (Scrum / Kanban), Dashboards, Shared Schemes, Workflows, Security, User Groups and User Accounts_.
 * Maintaining JIRA Administration "Best practices" and associated documentation in Confluence, including configuration details for JIRA projects / shared schemes / workflows etc.
 * Training other JIRA Administrators in line with best practices.
 * Establishing JIRA administrative support process.

-### Project Manager - Altimis migration team (Dec 2014 - Aug 2015)
+#### Flagship migration ~ (9 month secondment)

-*Objective*: Responsible for successful migration of Flagship clients to Altimis product
+* Responsible for successful migration of Flagship clients to Altimis product / Wealth-in-One solution.
+* Delivering a successful migration of client data from legacy (on-premise) systems against a hard deadlines.

-* Project management supporting business analysts, implementation team and clients during transition phase
+* Project management supporting business analysts, implementation team and clients during transition phase.
-* Gap analysis of existing vs. target application
+* Gap analysis of existing vs. target application.
+* Providing expert knowledge and guidance to implementation team for ETL and data validation techniques.
+* Defining and tracking metrics used for data conversion and reconciliation during migration "dry-run" trials.
-* Facilitating project co-ordination events for Atimis support team
+* Facilitating project co-ordination events for Atimis support team.
-* Scheduling resource availability across multiple projects
+* Scheduling resource availability across multiple projects.
+* Project managing deployment of read-only systems for historical audit enquiries and regulatory compliance.
+* Overseeing migration of on-premise servers (at various client sites) to hosted service in Objectway data centre.

+#### Acting as Product Owner for Flagship [as a background task] ~ (4 years+)

+* Responsible for roadmap, backlog and service delivery for Flagship (legacy product).
+* Agile project management for development and implementation of regulatory updates e.g. Flexible & Lifetime ISAs (2016), MiFID II (2017), GDRP (2018).
+* Co-ordinating development, service delivery and support efforts.
-## **3i Infotech (Western Europe) Limited**

-### Service Delivery Manager ~ Flagship (May 2011 - Dec 2014)
+## **3i Infotech (Western Europe) Limited** ~ (Jan 2008 - Dec 2014)

+### **Service Delivery Manager**

-*Objective*: Responsible for service delivery of Flagship products and leadership of the solution development team.
+#### Responsible for service delivery of Flagship products and leadership of the solution development team

-* Employing Agile product development and project management techniques whilst implementing and integrating products from the Objectway portfolio with various clients' in-house and 3rd party systems.
+* Successful implemention and integration of Objectway products with clients' in-house and 3rd party systems:
+  * Binnacle - message queue system
+  * FlagWin - front office application
+  * r2C (also known as "reporting to clients") - reporting solution
+  * UnaVista - Transaction Reporting service
-* Co-ordinating development, implementation, service delivery and support efforts for Flagship product centre and remote team.
+* Co-ordinating development, implementation, service delivery and support efforts for Flagship product centre and remote team:

-### Product Manager ~ Flagship (Mar 2010 - May 2011)
+  * Team management (both co-located and distributed).
+  * Resource management (inc. acquisition and disposal).

-*Objective*: Drive adoption of Agile methodologies, practices and toolsets for Flagship product development team
+* Driving adoption of Agile methodologies, practices and toolsets for Flagship product development team:
   * Managing Agile Projects using Pivotal Tracker.
   * Iteration planning.
   * Performing MoSCoW reviews.
   * XP Pairing.
-* Team management (both co-located and distributed).
-* Resource management (inc. acquisition and disposal).

-### Software architect ~ Flagship (Jan 2008 - Mar 2010)

-*Objective*: Integrate Flagship back-office settlement system with other 3i Infotech products and 3rd party systems

-* Successful implementation of various system integrations
-  * Binnacle - message queue system
-  * FlagWin - front office system
-  * r2C (also known as "reporting to clients") - reporting system
-  * UnaVista - Transaction Reporting

-## **Exact Technical Services Limited**

-### Reseach and development team member (Jun 1998 – Dec 2007)
+## **Exact Technical Services Limited** ~ (Jun 1998 – Dec 2007)

-*Objective*: research and development of new back-office settlement system
+### Research and development of new back-office settlement system for UK stockbrokers

 * Migrating legacy code base from Novell / Windows NT 3.5 to SCO OpenServer Unix (5.x).
 * Rapid application/software development with Retrieve 4GL & MS T-SQL.